 “A collective fresh breath was taken as Tragedy Ann took the stage and emanated romance, harmony and joy with such charm and dynamic interplay that the hush became palpable.
 The applause rose in wave upon wave throughout their set.”

-In addition to their musical endeavours as a duo, they can also be seen on-stage with The Lifers, heard on their peers’ albums (or theatrical productions), and found facilitating songwriting workshops and music lessons.
+In addition to their musical endeavours as a duo, they can also be seen on-stage with The Lifers, heard on their peers’ albums, and found facilitating songwriting workshops and music lessons.

 At home, their musical and personal lives are inevitably married - both literally and figuratively.
 Cazzola and Phelan are passionate about community-building, gardening, and culinary adventure.
 Braden sits on the Guelph Arts Council’s board of directors, and Liv is a founding member of the Canadian chapter of Music Declares Emergency.
 Dedicated to living gently and ethically in community, they attend meetings, town halls, and demonstrations organized by local environmental and social justice organizations.